 So the king was worried.
 What hope would there be once he was gone?

 It happened that deep in the castle dungeon there was a witch.
 At least everyone thought she was a witch.
-She had lived long in the land as long as anyone could remember.
-The king himself as a boy had heard of her, and ordered her jailed for her evil incantations.
+She had lived in the land as long as anyone could remember.
+The king himself as a boy had heard of her, and after some strange mishaps with dying stock, had ordered her jailed for her evil incantations.
 Surprisingly she didn’t resist when the guards came.
 She had already set her shack in order, and sat waiting in front of the locked door.
-She came willingly to the keep, and passed from memory of most of the people.
+She came willingly to the keep, and passed from memory of most people.

 But now the king did remember.
 He knew that having traffic with such a creature would have a high cost, but he could think of no other solution to preserve the kingdom.
 He sent for her, and waited.
-Fearful that she wouldn’t be able to help, and terrified that she would.
+He was both fearful that she wouldn’t be able to help, and terrified that she would.

 The old crone walked into the throne room as if she were the queen, and the king were her servant.
 Without bowing, she walked up to the foot of the throne, and looked the old man in the eye.
 Unsolicited she said “I can cast a spell.
 It will give a measure of strength, agility, fierce nerves, and insight to each of your sons.
 But you must marry me, and make me queen, to rule by your side until your natural death.”

 The king was terrified and repulsed.
 But as he looked at her, he realized she wasn’t as old and decrepit as he had first thought.
 In fact, they seemed about the same age.
 He briefly wondered if the woman that he had heard of before had been her mother, and maybe he had wrongly jailed a younger woman all along.

 So he agreed.
 Even as he did though, he had misgivings.
 No matter her age, if this creature could do as she said, then she was something dark and dangerous.
 So he had second thoughts.
 Still, he had spoken, and he decided to let her attempt what she had agreed to.